SAML-Toolkits/php-saml/README.md

 At the settings the developer will be able to set a 'baseurl' parameter that automatically will use setBaseURL to set values for setSelfProtocol, setSelfHost, setSelfPort and setBaseURLPath.

+### Working behind load balancer ###

+Is possible that asserting request URL and Destination attribute of SAML response fails when working behind load balancer with SSL offload.

+You should be able to workaround this by configuring your server so that it is aware of the proxy and returns the original url when requested.

+Or by using the method described on the previous section.

+### Reply attacks ###

+In order to avoid reply attacks, you can store the ID of the SAML messages already processed, to avoid processing them twice.
+Since the Messages expires and will be invalidated due that fact, you don't need to store those IDs longer than the time frame that you currently accepting.

+Get the ID of the last processed message/assertion with the getLastMessageId/getLastAssertionId method of the Auth object.

 ### Main classes and methods ###

 Described below are the main classes and methods that can be invoked.